Two arrests over attempted murder of police officer

 Published

-CNN’s Van Jones reacts to former Minneapolis Police officer Derek Chauvin being sentenced to 22 and a half years in prison for..
+Former Minneapolis police officer Derek Chauvin has been sentenced to 22 and a half years in prison for the murder of George..

-The Ortega government’s intensifying campaign of violence and repression against the opposition and civil society..
+Many questions, raised after the incident of mysterious deaths related to 18 wild Asiatic elephants in Bamunipahar in the Nagaon..